EmeraldLoc/tag/docs/GAMEMODES.md

 MAX_GAMEMODE     = 3
 ```

-Once you do that, head to the `get_gamemode` function in `misc.lua`.
+Once you do that, head to the `get_gamemode` function in `a-misc.lua`.
 Scroll to the bottom of the function, and add your gamemode entry there.
 Example:

 Old:
 ```